 Many small businesses, whether incorporated or not, pay family members for working for the company.
 However, as a recent case shows, it is easy to make mistakes which can prove costly.

-The case in question, Nicholson v HMRC (TC06293), concerned the payment of wages by a sole trader to his son while at university.
-Mr Nicholson was a central heating salesman, who was trying to build up an internet business.
-His son had worked for his father for many years, and when he went away to university, he continued to work for his father, ‘promoting the business through internet and leaflet distribution and computer work’.
+The case in question, Nicholson v HMRC (TC06293), is by a sole trader to pay wages to his son at university.
+Mr. Nicholson was a central heating salesman who was trying to build up an internet business.
+His son had worked for his father for many years.
+When he went to university, he continued to work for his father—promoting the business through internet and leaflet distribution and computer work.